alexpapworth/fizzbuzz-app/README.md

 ![Image of browser shutdown](public/readme/close-browser.png)

 ### Favourite a number
 Click the star to favourite a number.
-This will persit between logins.
+This will persist between logins.
 You can see a tally of how many users favourited a number on the last column.

 ![Animation of favouriting number](public/readme/favourite.gif)